 Great River Road Wine Trail: Most of the members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch from Prescott at the mouth of the St. Croix to Marquette in northeast Iowa.

 For the Holiday Harvest Wine & Food Festival Nov.
-11-12, a ticket for $25, $20 for Sunday only, buys a wine glass, bottle tote and wine and food tastings at all 11 wineries.Iowa Wine Trail: Nine wineries are part of this group in the Mississippi River Valley between Decorah and Clinton.
+10-11, an advance ticket for $30, $15 for Sunday only, buys a wine glass, bottle tote and wine and food tastings at all 11 wineries.Iowa Wine Trail: Ten wineries are part of this group in the Mississippi River Valley between Decorah and Clinton.

 Northern Illinois Wine Trail.
 This trail includes more than 30 wineries on three loops in the Chicago suburbs, the Fox Valley and Starved Rock area and the Galena area.

 In Galena, Nouveau Wine Weekend is Nov.
 16-17 and includes a Friday parade, tastings, music and vineyard tours.